 Johnson American Bulldog Pet Breed Overview

 The Johnson American Bulldog is a heavy-set dog with a wide chest and boxy head.
 This breed is available in an array of colors, including brown, red, and black.
 Large and lovable, the Johnson American Bulldog makes a wonderful companion for almost any family.
-However, due to his massive size, this dog can be extremely powerful.
+However, due to their massive size, this dog can be extremely powerful.
 Socialization and training are essential for the Johnson American Bulldog.
-He will do best as the only pet in the household since he can be territorial toward other dogs and even cats.
+They will do best as the only pet in the household since they can be territorial toward other dogs and even cats.

-It is critical to train and socialize your Johnson American Bulldog as soon as you bring him home.
-Growing to weigh over 100 pounds, this breed can easily overpower his owner.
-Take your puppy on walks, to the park, and expose him to as many strangers and new dogs as possible.
+It is critical to train and socialize your Johnson American Bulldog as soon as you bring them home.
+Growing to weigh over 100 pounds, this breed can easily overpower their owner.
+Take your puppy on walks, to the park, and expose them to as many strangers and new dogs as possible.

 Health & Care

 The Johnson American Bulldog makes a great pet for families, couples, and individuals who are willing to put in the time and effort it takes to properly train and socialize this dog.
-He does best as the only pet in the family and needs plenty of attention.
+They do best as the only pet in the family and need plenty of attention.
 If you work long hours or are away for long periods, this breed may not be right for you.